Retystety/NeuralNetworks/README.md

     <br>Array data - Array of arrays of floats, value of each connection (weight). setget will return or pass duplicate<br>
     <br>Array neuron_dat - Array of arrays of floats, last neuron value or neuron error value, depends on whether was .calculate() or .back_propagation() method called last, setget will return or pass duplicate<br>
   <h4>Methods</h4>
-     BaseNeuralNet new(Array net_structure) - Creates a new object sets self.net_structure to duplicate.
+     BaseNeuralNet new(Array net_structure) - Creates a new object sets self.net_structure to duplicate of net_structure.
 Sets value of each connection to 0.<br>
      <br>void add_random(float min_val, float max_val) - Adds random value to each connection.<br>
      <br>void multiply_random(float min_val, float max_val) - Multiplies each connection by random value.<br>
      <br>Array calculate(Array input) - Runs net.
 Returns Array of floats of size of last self.net_structure cell value.<br>